 The Board noted the Advertising Standards Bureau (the Bureau) had consulted the complainants to seek their consent for the Board, minus those members who feature in the advertisement, to consider their complaints.
-The Bureau received responses from several of the complainants to say they were happy for the Board to proceed.
-The remaining complainants did not provide a response.
+The Bureau received no responses from the complainants.